JahyLuky/PRS/README.md

 ## Conclusion

-This repository serves as a practical guide for leveraging statistical methods in R for data-driven decision-making.
+This repository not only showcases practical applications of statistical methods but also serves as a learning resource for mastering R programming concepts essential for data analysis.
 Whether you are exploring relationships, analyzing variances, or testing hypotheses, these examples will help you navigate the complexities of real-world data analysis using R.